benmesander/rvint/README.md

 - Fast 32-bit unsigned division by 13
 - Fast 32-bit unsigned division by 100
 - Fast 32-bit unsigned division by 1000
-- Fast 32-bit signed division by 3 (no tests)
+- Fast 32-bit signed division by 3
-- Fast 32-bit signed division by 5 (no tests)
+- Fast 32-bit signed division by 5
-- Fast 32-bit signed division by 6 (no tests)
+- Fast 32-bit signed division by 6
-- Fast 32-bit signed division by 7 (no tests)
+- Fast 32-bit signed division by 7
-- Fast 32-bit signed division by 9 (no tests)
+- Fast 32-bit signed division by 9
-- Fast 32-bit signed division by 10 (no tests)
+- Fast 32-bit signed division by 10
-- Fast 32-bit signed division by 11 (no tests)
+- Fast 32-bit signed division by 11
-- Fast 32-bit signed division by 12 (no tests)
+- Fast 32-bit signed division by 12
-- Fast 32-bit signed division by 13 (no tests)
+- Fast 32-bit signed division by 13
-- Fast 32-bit signed division by 100 (no tests)
+- Fast 32-bit signed division by 100
-- Fast 32-bit signed division by 1000 (no tests)
+- Fast 32-bit signed division by 1000

 ### On 64-bit processors (RV64I)
 - 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.